ccoutant/gabi-stage/docsrc/elf/03-sheader.rst

 Compressed Sections
 ===================

-All relocations to a compressed section specifiy offsets to the uncompressed section data.
+All relocations to a compressed section specify offsets to the uncompressed section data.
 It is therefore necessary to decompress the section data before relocations can be applied.
 Each compressed section specifies the algorithm independently.
 It is permissible for